 - Remove the skewers from the oven and let them rest for a few minutes.
 Garnish with the thinly sliced green onions.
 Serve with the warm honey garlic sauce.

-Tips for Jerk Chicken Perfection
+Tips for Baked Jerk Chicken Thighs Perfection

 - Marinate!
 For maximum flavor, marinate the chicken for at least 1-2 hours, or overnight if you have the time.
 This allows the spices to penetrate the meat thoroughly.